jaicab/jaicab.github.io/_posts/2016-04-13-effortless-accessibility.md

 - **[ARIA landmark roles](http://alistapart.com/column/wai-finding-with-aria-landmark-roles)**: In HTML5, some of these landmarks are implicit in the element.
 But browser support is not perfect yet, so I'd recommend adding them too.
 This helps screen readers understand what that area of content is, extending semantics.
 Example: `<header role="banner">`.
 - **Language attribute**: Screen readers will use the the accent specified on this attribute.
 Example: `<html lang="en">`.
 - **Don't forget about `alt` text on images**: You probably do this already on `img` elements.
 Don't use the words "image" or "photo" as the screen readers will already identify it as an image.
 Read more about this on [A List Apart](http://alistapart.com/blog/post/on-alt-text).
-- **Alternative text on SVGs**: If you're serving an image as inline SVG, you won't have the `alt` attribute.
+- **Label text on SVGs**: If you're serving an image as inline SVG, you won't have the `alt` attribute.
 But surely your SVG will have a `title` element in it.
 Now you just need to give it an `id` attribute, and add `aria-labelledby` on the parent `svg`.
 Check [my logo](https://github.com/jaicab/jaicab.github.io/blob/master/images/logo.svg?short_path=49c7b03) as an example.
 - **Avoid using lists for navigation**: Screen readers will read the entire list first and then read each link individually, wasting screen reader user's time.
 So just put inline `a` tags in the `nav` element.
 - **Document outline**: The general structure of the HTML should make sense, like if you were putting a book together.
 The keyboard navigation will go from top to bottom, and the screen readers will read the content in that order, so the order of the HTML elements is important.